tomlobato/Aler.t/README.md

 # Install

 Just copy Alert.swift to your projet.

-Add to your Podfile:
+Then add to your Podfile:

 ```ruby
 pod 'NUI'
 pod 'FXBlurView'
 ```

-Then
+And

 ```bash
 pod install